huggingface/transformers/docs/source/en/add_new_model.md

 - Hub-first release

-Let's dive into each of these and see how we (the transformers team) can help you contribute your architecture and get your architecture to be very simply used by all members of the community.
+Let's dive into each of these and see how we (the transformers team) can help you contribute your architecture and get your architecture to be very easily used by all members of the community.

 ### Day-0 integration